 - In re Citigroup, Inc. Bond Action Litigation: Jeremy played a leading role in the securities class action against Citigroup alleging that the company raised billions of dollars from investors in a series of public offerings while misrepresenting its exposure to toxic assets linked to residential mortgage-backed securities.
 The case settled before trial for $730 million, representing one of the largest recoveries ever in a securities class action brought on behalf of purchasers of debt securities and ranking among the top 25 largest securities class action recoveries in history.

-- In re Allergan Proxy Violation Securities Litigation: Jeremy played a key role on the team that prosecuted the securities class action against Allergan arising from an unprecedented insider trading scheme.
+- In re Allergan Proxy Violation Litigation: Jeremy played a key role on the team that prosecuted the action against Allergan arising from a billion dollar insider trading scheme.
 After a hard-fought three-year legal battle, Jeremy and the team reached a $250 million settlement on the eve of trial.
+This case serves as an important precedent in corporate takeovers as it effectively shut down what might have otherwise been a loophole permitting corporate insiders to engage in illegal insider trading and front-running to the prejudice of honest investors and a level playing field in U.S. capital markets.

 Jeremy was also an important member of the BLB&G litigation teams that prosecuted the securities fraud class actions concerning Refco (achieving total recoveries in excess of $425 million), WellCare Health Plans (obtaining a $200 million recovery—the second largest recovery in a securities case in 11th Circuit history), and Bank of New York Mellon (achieving a $180 million recovery).